NEWS FROM ETANGA

 20th of August 2001

-Rina Sherman sweeping the ground sail in front of her tent.
+Sweeping the ground sail in front of the tent.

 I have recently spent six weeks in Etanga with the Tjambiru family and other members of the community.
 Rain came late but plentiful to the area and the countryside is looking lush.
 Men have only recently started digging wells in the riverbeds from which to water their livestock.
 Women were reaping maize and pumpkin harvests and there was sourmilk in abundance.
 “It is the time for getting fat” as someone accounted for the numerous meals they were enjoying.
 Indeed, we spent a considerable portion of time eating during my sojourn.
 Food is eaten as it becomes available and there were days of maize on the cob grilled on the coals, days of pumkin, sometimes with coarsely ground maize added for flavour and consistency, days of maize porridge and memorable days of meat and more meat…